Farmland, Kilfeaghan Road

 I hardly ever trust ages on censuses, but the head of this household was born about the same time as the Matt Sloan in Newburgh in 1880, who was 38 at the time.

 There is a record in the Kilbroney Parish Register of a marriage of Mathew Sloan and Mary Murphy on May 17, 1876.
+The civil record says May 19.
 This couple had a daughter Roanne baptized on February 13, 1877, and a son Thomas on December 11, 1878.4 This looks like the couple in Kilfeaghan in 1901.

 And there is a record in the Valuation Revision books for Kilfeaghan that says a Matt Sloane took over occupancy of parcels 19 and 20 from Rose Sloane in 1883.5

-So, if this is the same Matt Sloan, did he marry, and then spend a few years in Cleveland before returning to Ireland?
-Did he intend to send for his family?
-I haven't really seen that pattern in the Kilbroney to Cleveland emigrants in this time period.
+So if this is the same Matt Sloan, did he marry and then spend a few years in Cleveland before returning to Ireland?
+Did he intend to bring his family over a few years later?
+I haven't really seen that pattern–where the husband arrives first–in the Kilbroney to Cleveland emigrants in this time period.

 On the other hand, maybe he only planned to stay a short while, make a few dollars and go back.
 Or on the third hand, maybe he intended to move his family but his plans changed in 1883 when he took over the farm from Rose Sloan.